Client risk prevention

 We provide extensive training and support to help our financial advisors protect senior and vulnerable clients.
 This includes discussing incapacity and cognitive decline in our planning process and asking all clients to provide a trusted personal contact.
 This contact is a person we can follow up with on our client’s behalf, should we have a concern about cognitive decline or suspect financial abuse.

-We also partner with community groups and local law enforcement agencies to raise awareness, share expertise and provide leadership to solve the growing problem of financial abuse and increasing prevalence of cognitive decline.
+We also work with community groups and local law enforcement agencies to raise awareness, share expertise and provide leadership to solve the growing problem of financial abuse and increasing prevalence of cognitive decline.

 Having a trusted contact person is important